Shadow Priest Artifact Challenge

 can be helpful if you're having difficulties in finding windows to DPS the hands and should be paired with

 It is possible to complete the challenge with

 Since most Shadow legendaries are fairly close to each other in terms of raw value, any legendaries can be used.
 The best legenary for the fight is

-, due to the possibilities of having it proc on every cooldown.
-Most of other legendaries are viable option, with highlights on each below:
+, due to the possibilities of having it proc on cooldown.
+Most of the other legendaries are viable options, Below are the highlights on each:

 - The shield effect from it allows you to survive most of 1-shot mechanics in the scenario, which can be really helpful to ignore small mistakes.

 - Can be really powerful since you're not going into